DowningHerlocker/measuring-emotions-on-reddit/README.md

 measuring-emotions-on-reddit
 ===

-In order to analyze human emotion in social networks, I used sentiment analysis on hundreds of comments on reddit.com.
+In order to analyze human emotion in social networks, I used sentiment analysis on comments from the 50 top subreddits.
 In this post, you'll see how I parsed through reddit's somewhat messy API, and found the sum sentiment scores for the top 50 subreddits.

 Reddit, is more than just a place to get updated on worldnews, look at cute pictures of puppies, and hear about the latest edition of world of warcraft.
 Reddit has become a community where millions of people gather every day to view and post their thoughts, opinions, and views on thousands of different topics.
 Reddit has a straightforward JSON API; access a JSON representation of any page by appending '.json' to the URL.
 Here is a comment taken from the subreddit [aww](http://www.reddit.com/r/aww/comments/3a1cba/this_is_ollie_hes_ready_for_business).